Empowering Learners to Respond to Gender Based Violence—Canadian Women's Foundation

-From learner needs analysis through bespoke design and production, LX Labs delivered an impactful series of micro-courses to help learners respond to gender based violence in a safe and supportive way.
+From needs analysis to eLearning program production, LX Labs collaborated with the Canadian Women's Foundation help regular people respond to signs of gender-based violence in a safe and supportive way.

 Brief

-Early in the COVID 19 pandemic, the Canadian Women’s Foundation created the Signal for Help, a simple one-handed sign someone experiencing abuse can use on a video call to silently show they need help.
-Building on the signal’s success, the Foundation engaged Onlea to design and build an interactive, engaging, low barrier eLearning that would help people respond to the signal or other signs of gender-based violence in a safe and supportive way.
+Early in the COVID-19 pandemic, the Canadian Women’s Foundation created the Signal for Help, a simple one-handed sign someone experiencing abuse can use on a video call to silently show they need help.
+Building on the signal’s success, the Foundation engaged Onlea to design and build an interactive, engaging, low-barrier eLearning experience to help people respond to the Signal for Help or other signs of gender-based violence in a safe and supportive way.

 About the client

 The Canadian Women’s Foundation supports women, girls, and gender-diverse people through funding, research, advocacy, and knowledge sharing.
 A key area of their work is combating gender-based violence.
-Early in the COVID 19 pandemic, the Canadian Women’s Foundation created the Signal for Help, a simple one-handed sign someone can use on a video call to silently show they need help and want someone to check in with them in a safe way.
-As part of this campaign, they also created the Signal for Help Action Guide to help people recognize and respond to the Signal or other signs of gender-based violence.
+Early in the COVID-19 pandemic, the Canadian Women’s Foundation created the Signal for Help, a simple one-handed sign someone can use on a video call to silently show they need help and want someone to check in with them in a safe way.

 unit-3-cover